-Psocids are tiny brown or black insects which live in dry foods.
+Psocids (or flour weevils) are tiny brown or black insects which live in dry foods.

-They are not caused by poor hygiene, and can be found in the cleanest of cupboards.
-They prefer to live in dark, warm, humid places – such as the folds of packaging in food cupboards, and dislike light or disturbance.
+They are NOT caused by poor hygiene – psocids can be found in the cleanest of cupboards and cleanest of kitchens.
+They prefer to live in dark, warm, humid places – such as the folds of packaging in food cupboards.
+They dislike light or disturbance.

 They may live for about 6 months during which time the female may lay up to 100 eggs.
 Several independent studies have shown that the psocid species which causes the majority of problems in homes originates in the tropics and is not found in farms or mills where flour is produced.

 It is often wrongly assumed that the flour is the source of the infestation.
 This isn’t the case.
-It’s the fact that flour provides the perfect living habit for them.
+Flour provides food and the perfect living habit for them.

 - Packets of food that have been opened should be used up quickly and not pushed out of sight to the back of the cupboard.

 - Only store food in cool, well ventilated places.